- Overview and Highlights

 The Richard Benson Assistant Curator of Photography and Digital Media

 Meet the Curator

 Pamela Franks is Deputy Director for Exhibitions, Programming, and Education and the Seymour H. Knox, Jr., Curator of Modern and Contemporary Art.
-Franks has directed student curators in the creation of five major exhibitions, most recently Embodied: Black Identities in American Art from the Yale University Art Gallery (2011), and she is actively engaged in developing the Gallery’s visiting-artist programs.
+Franks has directed student curators at the Gallery in the creation of several major exhibitions, most recently Odd Volumes: Book Art from the Allan Chasanoff Collection (2014), and she is actively engaged in developing the Gallery’s visiting-artist programs.
 She is the project director for the Gallery’s College and University Art Museum Collection-Sharing Initiative funded by the Andrew W. Mellon Foundation.
 Franks holds a PH.D. in the History of Art from the University of Texas at Austin with a specialization in modern and contemporary art and is a 2008 graduate of the Getty Leadership Institute.

 Adams, Robert.
 The Place We Live, A Retrospective Selection of Photographs, 1964–2009.
 3 vols.
 With essays by Joshua Chuang, Tod Papageorge, Jock Reynolds, and John Szarkowski.
 New Haven: Yale University Art Gallery, 2011.

 Adams, Robert.
 Denver: A Photographic Survey of the Metropolitan Area, 1970–1974, rev. ed.
 New Haven: Yale University Art Gallery, 2009.

 Adams, Robert.
 Sea Stories.
 New Haven: Yale University Art Gallery, 2011.